 Many people experience mood changes when taking birth control pills.
 Over time, this may affect their well-being.

 Researchers do not fully understand how birth control pills affect mood.
-However, one study found that the risk of a depression diagnosis increased in adolescents during their first 6 months of taking hormonal birth control.
+However,

 A 2015 study found that contraceptive pills might alter parts of the brain that play a role in: